American Water Spaniel

 It is also important for owners to regularly cut its nails to prevent overgrowth and potentially painful cracking.
 Check its ear condition to make sure the ears are clean and free from debris.
 Finally, ensuring regular teeth brushing for good mouth health.

 There are only 3,000 American Water Spaniels available now.
 This dog is very intelligent and it is also easy to train.
 When training in the water, the owner needs to make sure that the water is safe and not too deep.
-30-45 minutes of daily exercise is the adequate amount of time to maintain optimal health.
+30-45 minutes of daily exercise is an adequate amount of time to maintain optimal health.

 Pet Crate Size